 The Self-Directed 401(k) may have great advantages for those with self-employed income.
 The Self-Directed IRA is the easiest to qualify for and report to the IRS.

 What are the main differences between the IRA and Solo 401(k)?

-How Roth works: Solo 401(k)s can have a Roth bucket in additional to a traditional bucket for different types of tax savings.
+- How Roth works: Solo 401(k)s can have a Pre-Tax/Traditional Bucket and Post-Tax/ Roth bucket for different types of tax savings.
 However, they cannot accept Roth Rollovers.
-If you open an IRA, you need to pick or open two accounts.
-Traditional IRAs should only take pre-tax dollars and Roth should only take after-tax dollars, unless you are ready for a conversion and/or a taxable event.
+If you open an IRA, you need to pick a preferred account or open two accounts.
+Traditional IRAs should only take pre-tax dollars and Roth should only take after-tax dollars unless you are ready for conversion and/or a taxable event.

-You have steady self-employment income... but you don't have full-time employees other than your spouse
+- You have a steady self-employment income... but you don't have full-time employees other than your spouse

 When should I stick with an IRA?

-You want the utmost simplicity when it comes to reporting.
+- You want the utmost simplicity when it comes to reporting.
 You must manage contributions and might have to calculate profit sharing in a Solo 401(k).
 The Rocket Dollar Support team can assist you in making contributions and working with your account, but we are not tax advisors or CPAs.
 An IRA is much easier to plan out and contribute to each year.

 - If you have old Roth accounts you want to roll over and consolidate.
 Unfortunately, the IRS does NOT let you roll over Roth accounts into a Solo 401(k) Designated Roth accounts.
 Here is the IRS rollover chart.